-This is it!
-The great day has arrived!
+This is it.
+The dreaded day has arrived.

-Luke puts on his coat, picks up his schoolbag, kisses his mother and walks sadly out of the warm family nest that is his home.
-The weather outside is horrible, just right for the Monday when school starts again...
+Luke puts on his coat, picks up his schoolbag, kisses his mother and walks sadly out of the cosy nest that is his family home.
+The weather outside is horrible, very fitting for the first day back to school...

 "Good luck, darling!" he hears from the window.

 Luke does not turn round.
 He is afraid that the sight of his mother might drain all his energy and cause him to turn back...
-He doesn’t want to go, but his mother has explained that it’s not like when he was a little boy.
-She can’t make excuses for him forever, can she?
+He doesn't want to go, but his mother has explained that it's not like when he was little.
+She can't make excuses for him forever, can she?

-The number 20 bus takes him in too short a time to Notre-Dame School.
+The number 20 bus takes him in too short a time to Notre-Dame Middle School.
 He pushes his way through the mass of pupils crowding around the gate.
 The overexcitement in the air is almost tangible.
-The pupils are jostling, whistling, shouting loudly across at each other.
-Well, I’m surely not the only one here who is nervous, Luke thinks, trying in vain to muster his courage.
+The pupils are jostling, whistling and shouting loudly across the crowd.
+Well, I'm surely not the only one here who is nervous, Luke thinks, trying in vain to muster his courage.
 Everybody has put their best clothes on for the start of the new school year.
-So has Luke, and his mother helped him choose them.
-One girl, in the second or third grade, looks at him and whispers something to her friend.
+So has Luke, and his mother helped him pick them out.
+One girl, in the sixth or seventh grade, looks at him and whispers something to her friend.
 The two girls burst out laughing.
-Luke concentrates on his shoelaces, examining every detail of them, and pretends not to hear the girls, not to see them, like he always does...
+Luke concentrates on his shoelaces, examining every detail of them, and pretends not to hear or see the girls, like he always does...
 He has learned to cope with humiliation in silence.
-He can hear his mother’s voice saying, “Your best form of defense is to ignore them…”
+He can hear his mother's voice saying, "Your best form of defense is to ignore them..."

 He is sure they are not going to like him here.
 He is so different from everyone else!
-Making people laugh or simply gaining their friendship has never been his thing.
-Besides, as his teachers have always said, right from nursery school, “Luke is such a subdued boy.”
+Making people laugh or simply gaining their friendship has never been his strength.
+Besides, as his teachers have always said, right from preschool, "Luke is such a shy child."
 And that was not likely to change any time soon.

-A strident noise like a fire alarm tears him brutally from his thoughts.
+A piercing noise like a fire alarm tears him brusquely from his thoughts.
 He has never understood why school bells are always so aggressive.
 Some classical music could indicate the start of lesson time just as well...

 He suddenly feels completely alone among all these strange faces, really alone and tiny on this huge playground.
 As always happens, he starts to feel dizzy looking at the high gray walls and impressive buildings.
-His stomachache comes back.
+His stomach starts to ache.
 He wants to go home.
 Pushed and shoved on all sides by pupils and teachers, Luke stands there as if paralyzed, gripping the handle of his schoolbag as if his life depends on it.
 The minutes and the schoolchildren speed by, quite indifferent to the suffering of a small figure lost in the middle of the crowd.